Frost Mage DPS Rotation, Cooldowns, and Abilities — Shadowlands 9.1

-If you were looking for WoW Classic content, please refer to our Classic DPS Mage rotation.
+If you were looking for TBC Classic content, please refer to our TBC Classic Frost Mage rotation.

 Single Target Ability Priority List for Frost Mage